-To import a shapefile into PostGIS, do the following:
+To import a Shapefile format dataset into PostGIS, do the following:

 '''

-ogr2ogr -f "PostgreSQL" PG: "dbname=postgis host=myhost.de user=postgres
+ogr2ogr -f "PostgreSQL" PG:"dbname=postgis host=myhost.de user=postgres password=topsecret" alaska.shp

-password=topsecret" alaska.shp

 '''

-This will import the shapefile alaska. shp into the PostGIS database postgis using the user postgres with the password topsecret on host server myhost.de.
+This will import the Shapefile format dataset alaska.shp into the PostGIS database postgis using the user postgres with the password topsecret on host server myhost.de.

 Note that OGR must be built with PostgreSQL to support PostGIS.
-You can verify this by typing (in \triangle)
+You can verify this by typing (in Ω)